 Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

-President Trump has thrown his latest lifeline to the ailing coal industry, significantly weakening one of former President Obama's key policies to address climate change.
+President Trump has thrown his latest lifeline to the ailing coal industry, significantly weakening one of former President Barack Obama's key policies to address climate change.

-The Environmental Protection Agency released the final version of its Affordable Clean Energy rule Wednesday.
-It's supported by the coal industry, but it's not clear it will be enough to stop more coal-fired power plants from closing.
+The Environmental Protection Agency released the final version of its Affordable Clean Energy rule on Wednesday.
+It's supported by the coal industry, but it's not clear that it will be enough to stop more coal-fired power plants from closing.

 EPA Administrator Andrew Wheeler made the announcement at the agency's headquarters before a crowd that included coal miners wearing work clothes and hard hats.

-Wheeler echoed arguments coal industry supporters have made, saying the Obama administration overstepped it's authority under federal law when it issued the more sweeping Clean Power Plan in 2015.
+Wheeler echoed arguments coal industry supporters have made, saying the Obama administration overstepped its authority under federal law when it issued the more sweeping Clean Power Plan in 2015.

 Unlike that plan, Wheeler said the new rule "adheres to the four corners of the Clean Air Act.
 EPA sets the best system of emission reductions, and then states set the standards of performance.
 This is how the Clean Air Act says the process should work," said Wheeler.